The Faces of My Gene

 The Faces of My Gene (祖宗十九代) is a 2018 Chinese fantasy adventure comedy film co-written and directed by Guo Degang and starring Yue Yunpeng and Lin Chi-ling.
 The film premiered in China on 16 February 2018.
-The film picks up the story of a writer and his ancestors after he crosses ancient times.
+The film recounts the story of a writer and his ancestors after he crosses ancient times.

 Plot

 Bei Xiaobei (Yue Yunpeng) is a self abased writer because he feels himself too fat.
 Because of his poor appearance, he often ran into a wall in real life.
 Later, he unwittingly finds a long dusty family tree.
 And accidentally crosses through the ages to meet with his ancestors.